Contact 3-manifolds, holomorphic curves and intersection theory: McDuff's characterization of symplectic ruled surfaces

+Observe that as a result of the $C^0$-convergence, $[v_+] + [v_-] = A \in H_2(M)$.
 Lemma~\ref{lemma:M0} relies on very general properties of $J$-holomorphic curves that are valid in all dimensions; under a few extra assumptions, some version of the same result could be proved for a $2n$-dimensional symplectic manifold $(M,\omega)$ containing a symplectically embedded $2$-sphere $S \subset M$ with trivial normal bundle.
-The following improvement, which we will prove in Lecture~2 (see \S\ref{sec:finishMcDuff}), is unique to dimension~$4$:
+The following improvement, which we will prove in Lecture~\ref{sec:2} (see \S\ref{sec:finishMcDuff}), is unique to dimension~$4$:

 \begin{lemma} The finitely many nodal curves

 appearing in Lemma~\ref{lemma:M0} have the following properties: \begin{enumerate} \item Each $v_\pm^i : S^2 \to M$ for $i=1,\ldots,N$ is embedded and satisfies $[v_\pm^i] \cdot [v_\pm^i] = -1$; \item $v_+^i$ and $v_-^i$ for $i=1,\ldots,N$ intersect each other exactly once, transversely; \item For $i,j \in \{1,\ldots,N\}$ with $i \ne j$,